 "The other good thing about Mike is that he has always enjoyed working at the game also.
 It was never a burdensome thing to go out and take BP, get groundballs and flyballs hit to him, stuff like that."
 (Jeff Johnson-Baseball America-7/08/10)

 In 2009, Trout graduated from Millville High School in New Jersey, having hit .531 with 18 home runs and 45 runs batted in in 26 games.
-He struck out only 17 times in all four years and hit over .530 each of his last two seasons.
+He struck out only 17 times in all four years.
 He committed to East Carolina University on a baseball scholarship.

-But instead Michael signed with the Angels on July 1, 2009, for a reported bonus of $1.215 million, via scout Greg Morhardt.
-He had been the only player who appeared at the MLB Network's studios for its live coverage in June 2009, on draft day.
+But instead Michael signed with the Angels on July 1, 2009, for a reported bonus of $1.2 million, via scout Greg Morhardt.

 Trout was signed by scout Greg "Mo" Morhardt, whose roommate for spring training one year and his teammate at Double-A Orlando was Jeff Trout.
 He remembered Trout as an undersized second baseman who knew how to hit and got every ounce out of his ability.
 Mike was his son.